 We still require masks to be worn for all midwifery care.
 Although the government has ended their mask mandate, we recommend that our clients and their families continue to wear masks when inside public spaces to protect themselves and their developing babies and all the people in our community.
 COVID is not over.

 The Midwives Collective of Toronto has worked as a group practice providing community based midwifery care in Toronto since 1983.
 We provide midwifery care during pregnancy, labour, birth and the postpartum period.
-We attend both home and hospital births.
+We attend births at home, at the Toronto Birth Centre, and the hospital.
 All of the midwives in our group have privileges at Mount Sinai Hospital.
 All collective midwives are registered with the regulatory organization, the College of Midwives of Ontario and are active members of the professional organization, the Association of Ontario Midwives.
-We have midwives who speak Cantonese, Dutch, English, Farsi, Flemish, French, Mandarin, Slovak and Spanish.
+We have midwives who speak Cantonese, Dutch, English, Flemish, French, Mandarin, Slovak and Spanish.